Pro audio signal processor buying guide

 Which types of processors you need depends on how much fine-tuning control you want over your music.
 Most mixers have some control capabilities, and that's enough for some people.
 But if there's a problem you just can't seem to correct with the mixer, then consider adding one of more of these processors.
 Outboard signal processors often feature multiple effects capabilities, so you can control more than just one aspect of your music from a single device.

-The dbx 131s 31-band graphic equalizer lets you instantly adjust any of the frequency bands
+The dbx 215s dual 15-band graphic equalizer lets you instantly adjust any of the frequency bands

 Equalization is a process in which the volumes of separate, narrow ranges of frequencies in a signal get adjusted, boosted or cut, so the resulting program sounds balanced, or equalized, with all the frequencies, from low to high, playing at their best volume for each instrument's timbre and tone, and the room's acoustics.
 You can think of multi-band EQ as tone control on steroids — instead of the high, mid, and low tone controls of a mixer's standard 3-band EQ, an outboard graphic equalizer can offer, for instance, 31 bands of control over the audio spectrum.